-Our research and development (R&D) expenses were \$8.1 million for the three months ended March 31, 2006 compared with \$3.1 million for the same period in 2005.
-The increase was primarily the result of the spending associated with the Phase 3 clinical trial for TOCOSOL Paclitaxel including both clinical and drug supply and manufacturing costs.
-We expect R&D expenses during the remainder of 2006 to increase as we continue to advance our Phase 3 and other related clinical trial development related to TOCOSOL Paclitaxel.
+Our research and development (R&D) expenses were \$11.2 million for the three months ended June 30, 2006 compared with \$2.9 million for the same period in 2005.
+Our R&D expenses were \$19.4 million for the six months ended June 30, 2006 compared with \$6.0 million for the same period in 2005.
+The increase for both periods presented was primarily the result of the spending associated with the Phase 3 clinical trial for TOCOSOL Paclitaxel including both clinical, drug supply and manufacturing costs in addition to expenditures on other product candidates.
+We expect R&D expenses during the last six months of 2006 to increase from amounts during the first six months as we continue to advance our Phase 3 and other related clinical trial development related to TOCOSOL Paclitaxel.

-Our general and administrative (G&A) expenses were \$1.8 million for the three months ended March 31, 2006 compared with \$1.7 million for the same period in 2005.
-We expect G&A expenses during 2006 to remain generally in line with levels experienced during the first three months of 2006.
+Our general and administrative (G&A) expenses were \$1.9 million for the three months ended June 30, 2006 compared with \$1.3 million for the same period in 2005.
+Our G&A expenses were \$3.7 million for the six months ended June 30, 2006 compared with \$3.0 million for the same period in 2005.
+The increase for both periods presented was primarily the result of compensation expense related to the implementation of SFAS 123R in addition to other generally higher personnel costs.
+We expect G&A expenses during the second half of 2006 to remain generally in line with levels experienced during the first six months of 2006.

-We expect our total operating expenses during the remainder of 2006 to increase substantially as we continue to advance our Phase 3 and other related clinical trial development related to TOCOSOL Paclitaxel.
-We estimate that R&D spending will comprise approximately 80%-90% of the anticipated spending in 2006.
+We expect our total operating expenses during the remainder of 2006 to increase substantially over amounts incurred during the first six months of 2006 as we continue to advance our Phase 3 and other related clinical trial development related to TOCOSOL Paclitaxel.
+We estimate that R&D spending will comprise approximately 80%-90% of the total anticipated spending in 2006.
 A significant portion of the R&D spending will be devoted to the Phase 3 clinical trial for TOCOSOL Paclitaxel.
-These estimates and actual expenses are subject to change depending on many factors, including unforeseen expansion of study size or duration, complications in conducting or completing studies when the study begins, changes in FDA requirements, increased material costs and other factors.
+These estimates and actual expenses as well as time necessary to complete the studies are subject to change depending on many factors, including unforeseen expansion of study size or duration, complications in conducting or completing studies, changes in FDA requirements, increased material costs, timing of trials conducted by Schering for which Sonus has a 50% reimbursement requirement and other factors.

-Our interest income, net of interest expense, was \$515,000 for the three months ended March 31, 2006 compared with \$87,000 for the same period in 2005.
-The increase was due primarily to higher levels of invested cash in the first three months of 2006 in addition to generally higher interest rates than the same period in 2005.
+Our other income, net, was \$687,000 for the three months ended June 30, 2006 compared with \$74,000 for the same period in 2005.
+Our other income, net, was \$1.2 million for the six months ended June 30, 2006 compared with \$165,000 for the same period in 2005.
+Other income, net is composed primarily of interest income on our investments.
+The increase for both periods presented was due primarily to significantly higher levels of invested cash in 2006 in addition to generally higher interest rates than the comparable period in 2005.

-The Company had no income tax expense for the three months ended March 31, 2006 or 2005 as it had incurred significant losses and has significant net operating loss carryforwards.
+The Company had no income tax expense for the three and six month periods ended June 30, 2006 or 2005 as it had incurred significant losses and has significant net operating loss carryforwards.